Recent History

 Weaknesses

-Despite its strengths, Booz Allen Hamilton faces notable challenges that could impact its appeal as an employer or investment.
-A key limitation is its heavy reliance on U.S. government contracts, making it vulnerable to federal spending cuts or shutdowns, a risk recently flagged by analysts at TD Cowen who downgraded the stock to a 'Hold' rating with a reduced price target of $105, as reported by
+Despite its strengths, Booz Allen Hamilton faces notable challenges that could impact its appeal as an employer.
+Its heavy reliance on U.S. government contracts—while a source of stability—also limits diversification, making it vulnerable to federal budget cuts or shutdowns, a risk flagged by analysts in a

 Opportunities